thajela/3240/README.md

 3240

-Simple file that prints out a specified message
+EDITED Simple file that prints out a specified message
 ====